xiyizi/kvm-config/README.md

   - iommu group manipulation must be enabled in BIOS
   - GPU must be isolated and passed through to VFIO via script during boot process, *before* nvidia driver loads
   - the GPU you want to pass through should be in the *second* PCI-e slot
-  - sound not working yet - this is a work in progress

 # How I did it: